-- Do you want a particular keyword in your domain name, something like www.BestTeaKettles.com?
+- Do you want a particular keyword or phrase in your domain name, something like www.BestTeaKettles.com?

 There’s also the decision of what domain extension you want.
 In most cases I would recommend getting the dot com, but there are a lot of interesting extensions available these days and sometimes they’re a good fit for a certain project.
 (These are referred to as TLDs top-level domains).

 In addtion to the .com, .org, .net, .biz, .info, .us, .co.uk, .co, .ca, .us, .de, and other location specfic extensions, there are also new TLDs that can be fun and totally different,….

 Those are just a handful of examples, there are hundreds of URL extensions available.
 In the majority of cases you’ll just want to get the standard .com because that’s what people are familiar with and used to typing, but in the right context and for the right niche site project a fun domain extension could be a great choice to help you stand out from the crowd a bit.